 La Jolla reef breaks are some of the best in San Diego.
 Hospitals Surf Spot in La Jolla is no exception.
 This is a spitting, steep and advanced wave.

-In this story, learn more about what to expect when surfing Hospitals, how to get here, and what time of year to go.
+In this story, learn more about what to expect when surfing Hospitals reef, how to get to Hospitals Beach, and what time of year to go.
 Consider this your comprehensive review of Hospitals Surf Spot.

-In this first section, I’ll cover how to get to Hospitals Surf Spot.
-Hospitals is in La Jolla, part of the city and South county San Diego.
+In this first section, I’ll cover how to get to Hospitals Beach & Surf Spot.
+Hospitals Beach is in La Jolla, part of the city and South County San Diego.
 To get here, punch in 445 Coast Blvd La Jolla, CA 92037 in your smartphone.

 This will bring you to a small grass bluff overlooking the ocean along Coast Boulevard in La Jolla.
 Upon walking atop the bluff, the most obvious landmark here will be a staircase leading down to a small sand beach.
-At high tide, it will be covered.
-Otherwise, you will see the flat rocky reef protruding on to the shoreline speckled with small tide pools.
+This is Hospitals Beach.
+At high tide, the sand will be covered.
+During a low tide, you will see the beach and a flat rocky reef protruding on to the shoreline speckled with small tide pools.

 For those having trouble locating Hospitals Surf Spot, it’s only a half mile North up the beach from Windansea.
 Windansea is one of the most popular beaches and surf spots in La Jolla.

 Next, you will have to find parking.
 Parking for Hospitals Beach is tricky.
 Coast Boulevard is a small street that is already busy with tourists visiting the La Jolla coastline.
 Normally, a spot along the street here will open up after a few minutes of waiting.
 Otherwise, you will have to search the neighborhood streets of La Jolla for a parking spot.